astrospkc/One-Go-private-/README.md

 - Intuitive dashboard to manage your content from anywhere.

 ### 🧩 Developer-Friendly
-- Built with modern stacks (Next.js, Express, PostgreSQL/MongoDB).
+- Built with modern stacks (Next.js, Golang,MongoDB).
 - Clean APIs and documentation.

 ### 🌐 Use Anywhere
 - Use with React, Next.js, Vue, or any frontend.
-- Perfect for portfolios, client sites, blogs, or even simple mobile apps.
+- Perfect for portfolios, client sites, blogs.

 ---